frosteen/frosteen/README.md

 **PROGRAMMER | +639476207065 | luispambid@gmail.com | https://linkedin.com/in/pambidluis**

 ## ABOUT ME
 An Electronics Engineering graduate at Mapua University who is proficient in various programming languages.
-He loves to code, learn, and enjoy overcoming challenges.
+He loves to code, learn, and enjoys overcoming challenges.
 He helps people to code and provides technical support.

 ## OBJECTIVE
 To help my clients by means of technical skills.